 Lean in, lean back, stand up, sit down – everyone has advice for women wanting to get ahead.
 How about: Get a job?

 One tiny problem may be holding women back: they are leaving the workforce in record numbers.
 The number of women age 20 and older not in the labor pool, according to the Bureau of Labor Statistics, has soared from 40 million in 2000 to nearly 49 million today; another 315,000 called it quits last month.
 The participation rate of women in the workplace has dropped from a high of 60.7 percent in 1999 to 58.8 percent today.
-(That slide continues: As of June 2019, women’s job participation rate is 57.2.)
+[That slide continues: In June 2019, women’s job participation rate was 57.2 percent.]
 By contrast, some 72.5 percent of men are either working or looking for a job.